Is It Time To Give Up On Polaris?

 Polaris Industries (NYSE:PII) is a leader in powersports with many iconic brands.
-Continued recalls and poor performance have crushed the share price, which have been held nearly 50% down from all-time highs achieved in late 2014.
-The future remains uncertain, but moves into higher margin businesses and focus on quality control should help the company move past the recent issues.
+Continued recalls and poor performance have crushed the share price, which has been held nearly 50% down from the all-time highs achieved in late 2014.
+The future remains uncertain, but moves into higher-margin businesses and focus on quality control should help the company move past the recent issues.

 2016 marked a significant decline in operating results on the YOY comparison.
 Revenues were down 4.3%, operating profit was cut in half, and net profit was down ~53%.
-On the quarter, adjusted earnings were down 31% YOY but the company saw a sales increase with the close of the TransAmerican Auto Parts (TAP) acquisition.
+On the quarter, adjusted earnings were down 31% YOY, but the company saw a sales increase with the close of the Transamerican Auto Parts (TAP) acquisition.

 Core sales were mostly flat on the quarter, with motorcycle sales down 35% on an artificially inflated comp from the previous year on the clearing of the paint backlog.
 The Slingshot faced difficulties due to the most recent recall, which has become more and more the norm for the company.

-Recent recalls have included a September 2016 recall of 2 off-road models for fire issues, encompassing ~13K vehicles.
+Recent recalls have included a September 2016 recall of two off-road models for fire issues, encompassing ~13K vehicles.
 In May 2015, the RZR 900 had issues with pinched fuel lines.
 In 2014, the Ranger had crash hazard issues and 16,500 were recalled.
-It has become more and more difficult to think about how Polaris will perform when it has come through all of the recall issues, and more about whether Polaris will be able to come out the other side with its brand strength intact.
+It has become more and more difficult to think about how Polaris will perform when it has come through all of the recall issues, and more about whether it will be able to come out the other side with its brand strength intact.

-Management stated that the company is ~70% through with the 900-1000 cc RZR recalls and over 80% complete with the RZR Turbo recalls.
+Management stated that the company is ~70% through with the 900-1,000 cc RZR recalls and over 80% complete with the RZR Turbo recalls.
 Polaris claims to be, and needs to be, dedicated to improving safety and quality in its products to stem the tide of these repeated recalls.
 The recent hiring of a head of quality has led to the improvement of post-sales surveillance, which has lowered the response time to an incident in the field more quickly.
-Additionally, it seems that Polaris feels good about where they are at with coming through the thermal issues that plagued it in the recent past.
+Additionally, it seems that Polaris feels good about where it is at with coming through the thermal issues that plagued it in the recent past.
 It remains to be seen if the company can start playing strong defense going forward.
 Better quality control in the design and manufacture of the vehicles is a must or else the Polaris brand name will become associated with shoddy products and recalls.

 Polaris has also recently decided to exit the Victory motorcycle brand.
 Low margins and mounting losses in combination with strong performance from Indian have led the company to decide to wind down the brand.
 Polaris CEO Scott Wine on the most recent earnings call: